mikepierce/GNU-bc-Functions/README.md

     (e.g. `fibonacci`,  `prime`) create an array of the same name as the function containing all previous terms in the sequence used to compute the nth term.
-  - In the file `routines.bc` if a function changes/defines a variable globally, the function `print`s that assignment explicitly.
+  - In the file `routines.bc` if a function changes/defines a variable globally, the function will `print` that variable assignment explicitly.
   - Since bc doesn't accept functions as parameters to other functions, any functions that morally should be a parameter must be defined globally.
     Such a function is named `f`.
 If there must be two functions,